L-Blondy/lb-lazy-images/README.md

 ## Manual load (on event)

-Just pass the target as an argument on the `loadImg` function to load the images when wanted.
+Just pass the target as an argument on the `loadImg` function to load the images on event.
 It returns a Promise resolving with an array of the element(s) passed as argument.

 file.js